rcl-ssl/docs/containers/aci.md

 - An application container that runs a simple web app using the public Microsoft ``aci-helloworld`` image

-- A sidecar container running the public NGINX image, configured to use SSL/TLS
+- A sidecar container running the public NGINX image, configured to use SSL/TLS.
+NGINX will act as a reverse proxy, forwarding public requests to the container group of port 443(HTTPS) to the web app that listens on port 80 (HTTP) on ``localhost``

 - A sidecar container running RCL SSL DNS AutoRenew for Docker to provide SSL/TLS certificates for NGINX to use